HexicPyth/PriyomAutoRecorder/README.md

 # PriyomAutoRecorder
-Automagically record Numbers Stations Transmission from the priyom.org schedule using publicly available KiwiSDRs
+Automagically record Numbers Stations Transmissions from the priyom.org schedule using publicly available KiwiSDRs